 Every single year I have been a farmer I find myself in the same state of panic and frenzy as I am right now.
+You see.

 Winter is coming.

 Last week we had our first taste of the rains when it literally poured buckets.

 Or maybe that was just my tears of frustration and agony.

 This beautiful, amazing work that we’ve chosen for ourselves has a terrible habit of turning you into a ball of sadness and doom when the rain comes.

 It also brings to light everything that’s wrong with your paths, shelters, and pasture.

 Mud.
 Flood.
 Mud.